Yazid04/FilmFlix/README.md

   #### Fully Responsive: The website is optimized for use on all devices, from desktop to mobile.
   ####  Multiple Pages: The website has a landing page, a page for viewing details about a single movie or TV show, and a search page with advanced filtering options.
   ####  Security: The website uses best security practices to ensure user data is protected.
-  ####  Folder Structure: The website has a clear and organized folder structure for easy maintenance and scalability.
+  ####  Folder Structure: FilmFlix has a clear and organized folder structure for easy maintenance and scalability.
   ####  Reusable Components: Custom reusable components have been created to optimize code and make it easier to build new features.
-  #### TailwindCSS: The website uses the popular TailwindCSS framework for styling and complex grid layouts.
+  #### TailwindCSS: This project uses the popular TailwindCSS framework for styling and complex grid layouts.
   ####  Context API: Multiple contexts are used throughout the project instead of a single global context, to efficiently manage states.
   ####  Dark/Light Theme: Users can toggle between a dark and light theme to suit their preferences.
   ####  Utility Functions: Multiple utility functions such as useFetch() have been implemented to optimize the code and improve performance.